iamjakob/IsOnlineZilla2/README.md

-a free service, written in Python Flask + Tornado + a simple google appegine app to notify if your website is offline.
+A free service, written in Python Flask && A Simple Google Appegine App to notify if your website is offline.

 How to install it: